IreneMarin/FEND-project-3-arcade/README.md

   - Player.stop: doesn't stop properly, is moving to the previous position
   - ~~Gems: doesn't give power when has_gem~~
   - ~~Change level/state: implement it how?~~
-  - Game over: implement it how?
+  - Game over: the Enter key doesn't work (it cannot restart)
-  - Finish level: create layer with text and "next level" button
+  - Finish level: create last level screen
-  - dialog.show() doesn't work in Mozilla: find alternative :(
+  - dialog.show() doesn't work in Mozilla: find alternative? :(
+  - dialog.show() doesn't close when changing level
 - Improvements:
   - Obstacles in canvas: find a better way to create each level (external json to access?)
   - Enemy.update: simplify code (too many repeated if's --> put in functions?)